Home » Recipe Index » Desserts

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP ONE: Preheat your oven to 350 degrees F and grease a bundt pan with nonstick baking spray.
-It’s important that you be thorough — you don’t want the pecan and caramel mixture to stick when you flip it upside down!
+STEP ONE: Preheat the oven to 350 degrees F and grease a bundt pan with nonstick baking spray.
+It’s important to be thorough so the pecan and caramel mixture doesn’t stick when it’s flipped upside down!

 STEP TWO: Add the pecans, warm caramel sauce, and salt to a medium bowl and mix.
-Then, pour the mixture into the bottom of the greased bundt pan.
+Then, pour the mixture into the greased bundt pan.

 STEP THREE: Add the cake mix, water, vegetable oil, and eggs to another bowl and mix with a hand mixer on medium speed for about 2 minutes.
 Pour the cake batter over the pecan and caramel mixture and spread it into an even layer.

 STEP FIVE: Let the cake rest in the pan for 10 minutes.
-Then, place your serving dish of choice upside down on top of the bundt pan and carefully flip it over.
+Then, place a serving dish on top of the bundt pan and carefully flip it over.
 Tap the pan a few times to release the cake, then carefully lift the pan straight up.

 STEP SIX: If there are any stray pecans stuck to the pan, simply use a spoon to remove them, then place them on top of your cake.
 Allow it to cool completely before slicing, and enjoy!